APLMOOC/APLMOOC/docs/course/ch2/part1.md

 Nice!

-!!! bug "Intermediate quad operator"
+!!! bug "Intermediate quad symbol"

-    It appears as though currently, TryAPL does not support the intermediate quad operator.
+    It appears as though currently, TryAPL does not support the intermediate quad symbol.
     That is, the above expression `RES ← 1 + ⎕ ← 5*6` will throw a `NOT PERMITTED` error.
     This is rather unfortunate but will not be an issue later, when we install the Dyalog IDE to write bigger programs.